bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/MigrationMap.md

 - Emitters: this.events.emit('healthChanged', ...), this.events.emit('playerDied')
 - Methods: getMaxHealth, getCurrentHealth, getPhysicalDamage, getDefenseRating, applyDamage, applyHealing, setHealth, updateStatsFromInventory, modifyMagicalDamage, getMagicalDamage, getMagicalDamageMultiplier, getElementalDamageMultiplier
 - All stat calculation, health, damage, and inventory effect logic must be server-authoritative; client only renders and emits user actions
 - Remove all local state and logic except for rendering and UI
+- No client fallback or guessing for stat values; all gameplay values must be provided by the server.

 ## src/PuzzleManager.js